L0nlySegments/iOS3-Passcode-Bypass/readme.md

 ## Requirements:
 This tool currently only works on OS X (tested on 12.6 with an m1 macbook pro).
 Since I highly doubt that there is any demand for a iOS 3.1.3 passcode removal tool, it will stay this way.
-I only wrote this because I got a locked iPod form a flee-maket.
+I only wrote this because I got a locked iPod from a flee-maket.

 ## Usage:
 Connect your iPhone/iPod touch to your computer and simply run ./bypass